bburkett504/Student-Loan-Project/README.md

 ## Problem Statement
 Attached excel file is not in the best format for data analysis.
 That said, I would like to complete the following:
-- Analze Student Loan Data for trends
+1. Analze Student Loan Data for trends and determine
+2. Determine how much many students have outstanding student loan debt between 2013-2022 (10 year)
+3. Determine how much money is outstanding for these loans over this ten year period
-- Complete transformations without losing any source data
+4. Complete transformations without losing any source data
-- Automate this task for use on similar files
+5. Automate this task for use on similar files

 ## Skills/concetps demonstrated
 - The following Excel feat